 At the start of each year, it is common for Canadians to make (and frequently break) New Year’s resolutions.
-Often these annual commitments are about how to stay physically active and living a healthier lifestyle, including eating a more balanced diet and exercising.
+Often these annual commitments are about staying physically active, particularly in the winter, and living a healthier lifestyle, including eating a more balanced diet.

 However, with so much going on in our lives, it’s not always easy to stick to well-intentioned plans as January becomes February and then March.